ashish-bargaje/TestFunday/README.md

 # TestFunday
-This repository has Selenium WebDriver code to test a website named "Funday"
+This repository has Selenium WebDriver code to test a website named "Funday".
+The initial code is developed using page object model framework using Java.